Learning to drive is expensive – here’s how you can try to keep costs down

 It depends.
 If all you’re doing is taking lessons with a qualified driving instructor in a car they provide, you don’t need your own insurance (their insurance will cover you and should be included in the cost of the lessons), but if you want to practice in your spare time, you do.

 Bear in mind the research by the Driving Standards Agency found the average learner needs 22 hours of private practice on top of the 47 hours of driving lessons to pass.

 Until you pass your test, you can’t go out on the roads by yourself.
 You’ll need someone with you who’s at least 21 and had their licence for three years or more.

 If you go out without the right supervision you could be fined up to £1,000 and get three to six penalty points on your licence.
-If you’re a newly qualified driver with six penalty points, your insurance will be extremely expensive.

 Can you include me on someone else’s policy – like a parent’s or partner’s?